Stuart Cull-Candy: Early life and education

-Cull-Candy was born on 2 November 1946 to Margaret and Stanley William Cull-Candy.
-He earned a Bachelor of Science degree in Zoology from Bedford College, London (now Royal Holloway, University of London), then a Master of Science degree from University College London (1969), and a PhD from the University of Glasgow in 1974.
+Cull-Candy earned a Bachelor of Science degree in biology from Royal Holloway, University of London, then a Master of Science degree from University College London (1971), and a PhD from the University of Glasgow in 1974.

 Career and research

-After working as a Royal Society Exchange Fellow at the University of Lund with Prof Stephen Thesleff, he held a Beit Memorial Research Fellowship in UCL's Biophysics Department with Sir Bernard Katz and Prof Ricardo Miledi.
-He was previously a Wellcome Trust Reader and then Professor of Pharmacology.

-He has been an Editorial Advisor to Nature, and served on the Editorial Boards of various journals including Neuron, The Journal of Physiology and as a Reviewing Editor on Journal of Neuroscience.
+After working as a Royal Society Exchange Fellow at the University of Lund with Prof Stephen Thesleff, he was awarded a Beit Memorial Research Fellowship to work in UCL's Biophysics Department with Sir Bernard Katz and Prof Ricardo Miledi.
+He later moved to UCL's Pharmacology Department as a Wellcome Trust Reader and then Professor of Pharmacology.
+He has been an editorial advisor to Nature, and served on the Editorial Boards of various journals including Neuron, The Journal of Physiology and as a Reviewing Editor on Journal of Neuroscience.
 Currently he is a member of the Royal Society University Research Fellowships Committee, and the Leverhulme Trust Senior Research Fellowships panel.

 His research focuses on understanding molecular and functional properties of glutamate receptor channels underlying fast synaptic transmission in the brain.
-His research activities also include the study of ionotropic GABA and glutamate receptor signalling and regulation of neurotransmitter release.
+His research activities also include the study of ionotropic γ-aminobutyric acid and glutamate receptor signalling and regulation of neurotransmitter release.
 He has been a keen advocate of patch-clamp recording techniques combined with molecular methods for investigating central synaptic transmission.

 Awards and honours

 He was awarded the GL Brown Prize by the UK Physiological Society, and was appointed a Howard Hughes International Scholar in 1993 (one of only 20 in the UK).
-He was elected a Fellow of the Royal Society in 2002, and a Fellow of the Academy of Medical Sciences and the British Pharmacological Society.
+He was elected a Fellow of the Royal Society in 2002, a Fellow of the Academy of Medical Sciences in 2004, an Honorary Fellow of the Physiological Society and a Fellow of the British Pharmacological Society.